asokolsky/wan-monitor/README.md

 ## Design

 Modem status is represented as JSON and is saved into a file.
+Periodically:

+* get WAN connectivity status by pinging WAN gateway;
-Periodically get new status, compare with the old one, act on it.
+* compare current status with the old one;
+* act on changes.

 ### WAN Connection States